BSc (Hons), PgDip, O.A. Dip

 A Little About Me

-I was born and raised in the Lake District, surrounded by nature and a strong sense of community.
-In early adulthood, I spent time exploring different cities across the UK, searching for direction and purpose.
-In hindsight, I now see that I was very lost during those years—untethered, unsure of who I was or what I wanted from life.
+I was born and raised in the Lake District, surrounded by nature, community, and the kind of quiet beauty that teaches you to slow down and pay attention.
+In my early adulthood, I drifted through cities across the UK searching for purpose — but in truth, I was lost.
+Untethered.
+Unsure of who I was or where I belonged.

-I returned to Cumbria in 2008, following the birth of my daughter and a series of personal challenges.
-It was during that pivotal time that I made the decision to return to education and pursue a career that truly meant something to me.
+Everything changed when I returned to Cumbria in 2008, following the birth of my daughter and a series of personal challenges that forced me to stop running and start rebuilding.
+It was during that time I made the decision to return to education and pursue a career that meant something — something rooted in helping people.

 Therapy, for me, is where science meets soul.
-I’ve always been fascinated by human behaviour, emotions, and the forces that shape our lives.
-Becoming a therapist has allowed me to blend that intellectual curiosity with a deep sense of empathy and connection.
-It’s work that feels both profoundly personal and deeply meaningful.
+I’ve always been fascinated by human behaviour — the “why” behind what we do and how we feel — and becoming a therapist allowed me to blend that curiosity with empathy, intuition, and heart.
+It’s work that feels profoundly personal and endlessly meaningful.

-Alongside my role as Clinical Director of our organisation, I continue to practise as a Senior Psychotherapist.
-Staying actively engaged in client work keeps me grounded in the heart of what we do—and reminds me every day of the power of human connection, resilience, and change.
+Alongside my role as Clinical Director, I continue to practise as a Senior Psychotherapist and Neurodivergent Coach.
+Staying actively engaged in client work keeps me grounded in the heart of what I do — and reminds me every day of the power of human connection, resilience, and change.

 My Professional Biography